-Comment RE a): The CPUE data have not yet been analysed at a sub-area level.
+Comment RE a):.
 Preliminary work by Jean Glazer indicated that the sample sizes per sub-area are fairly patchy for most areas and would make GLM analyses at such a level impossible, though perhaps subdivision at a more aggregated scale might be considered.